chatengine-io/react-chat-engine-advanced/CONTRIBUTE.md

 `styles.tsx`

-- Style names are generic if in Components/\*
+- Style name for top-level style is `style `
-- Style names are specific if in ChatEngine/\*
+- Style names for entire child-components is `[childComponent]Style`
-- All styles end with `*Style`
+- Transitive child-components are linked `[childComponent][ChildChildComponent][...]`
+  - Subject to debate for now
 - All styles are camelCase
-- Export Styles interface
+- Export the Styles interface
-- Apply to `styles` object
+- Apply the Styles interface to `styles` object

 `props.tsx`